arxns96/Flexbox-after-redundancy/README.md

 After being made redundant, I was too focused on UX/UI Design as I wanted to up-skill my skill set in UI Design.
 In 2023 I had a job interview and the interviewer asked me about my skills in Web Dev and to be completely honest, I had forgotten my skills and knowledge of flexbox and media queries.

-This project is to showcase my skills in flexbox and media queries as I wanted to keep my skills fresh.
+This project is to showcase my skills in flexbox and media queries as I wanted to keep my skills fresh, and I think I am impressed as I have not written any code since March 2020.
+This small project took me a less then 4 hours.

 I will be creating more projects soon.